Rodriguez, Rizal: Proposed cityhood

-As early as 2018, the town's Sangguniang Bayan approved Resolution No. 60, Series of 2018 requesting the Senate of the Philippines thru its president, Vicente Sotto III and the House of Representatives through its speaker, Gloria Macapagal Arroyo to co-sponsor a bill for Rodriguez's conversion into a city.
+As early as 2018, the town's Sangguniang Bayan approved Resolution No. 60, Series of 2018 requesting the Senate of the Philippines through its president, Vicente Sotto III and the House of Representatives through its speaker, Gloria Macapagal Arroyo to co-sponsor a bill for Rodriguez's conversion into a city.

 Proposed reversion of town name to Montalban

-In mid-to-late 2019, before a formal ruling could be enacted, the municipal government under the term of Mayor Dennis Hernandez has started to refer to the town as Montalban.
+In mid-to-late 2019, before a formal ruling could be enacted, the municipal government under the term of Mayor Dennis Hernandez began referring to the town as "Montalban".

-Notable examples were the discontinuation of the use of the town name Rodriguez in official documents, office names and correspondences, and the municipal government utilizing a modified municipal seal that indicates the name "Montalban" instead of "Rodriguez".
-In February 2020, a new municipal seal that bears the year 1871 as the date of establishment was used.
+Notable examples were dropping "Rodriguez" in official documents, office names and correspondences, and the municipal government using a municipal seal with the name "Montalban".
+In February 2020, another municipal seal that bears the year 1871 as the date of establishment was used.

 In April 2020, the municipality celebrated its 149th Foundation Day (Araw ng Montalban); in the previous year April 2019, at the time when 1909 was still the recognized date of establishment, the municipality celebrated its 110th founding anniversary.

 In response to the numerous requests from the town's native residents to return the town to its former name, on July 3, 2019 during the 18th Congress, Rizal's 2nd District Representative Juan Fidel Nograles filed House Bill No. 337.
 The bill was later substituted by HB No. 8899 filed March 5, 2021; it was approved by the House of Representatives on March 17 and was received by the Senate on March 27.
-It was introduced by Sen. Imee Marcos under Senate Bill No. 2258 on June 1.
+It was introduced by Senator Imee Marcos under Senate Bill No. 2258 on June 1.

-In the Senate hearing of the Committee on Local Government on January 21, 2022, the National Historical Commission of the Philippines did not pose any objection on the proposed measure and clarified that the proposed change will only apply to the municipality's name; structures and other features such as buildings, schools in the municipality dedicated in memory of the late Senator Rodriguez are not covered by the proposed bill and should be retained.
+In the Senate hearing of the Committee on Local Government on January 21, 2022, the National Historical Commission of the Philippines did not pose any objection on the proposed measure and clarified that the proposed change will only apply to the municipality's name; structures and other features such as buildings, schools in the municipality dedicated in memory of Rodriguez are not covered by the proposed bill and should be retained.

 With further minor amendments, the bill was approved on third and final reading on January 31.
-The House adopted the Senate amendment and the bill was submitted to the president for his signature.
+The House adopted the Senate amendment and the bill was submitted to the President for his signature.

-On June 2, 2022, Republic Act No. 11812, an act for the reversion of the name of municipality Rodriguez to Montalban and repealing Batas Pambansa Blg.
-275, lapsed into law.
-A plebiscite, having no final schedule yet, will be supervised by the Commission on Elections.
+On June 2, 2022, Republic Act No. 11812, the act reverting the town’s name to Montalban and repealing Batas Pambansa Blg.
+275 had lapsed into law.
+A plebiscite, having no set date, is to be supervised by the Commission on Elections.

 Geography

 Rodriguez is a town of mountains.
+It is located on the slopes of the Sierra Madre mountain range.
 From its north to south, a series of sloping ridges, hills and mountains ranges adorn the town.
 In fact, around 27% of the town is occupied by mountains and slopes.
 The town's highest peak is Mount Irid, 1,469 m above sea level.